WebOps-and-Blockchain-Club/GuildSelectionHackathon/README.md

 Its  a open ended Problem use as many as you can of the above points.
 The creativity of the final submission matters a lot.

 ## Q2.
  Develop a seamless, integrated platform designed to enhance productivity and collaboration for remote teams.
 This solution will include key features such as real-time messaging, task management, and collaborative editing of documents and spreadsheets.
+(Make something better than notion)
 Tech Stack:
 Any other frontend framework/library or HTML/CSS, Node.js, MongoDB or PostgreSQL, Socket.io
 Bonus: `WebRTC`